For some companies, “thought leadership” is the be-all, end-all of content marketing.

 It’s like a Venn diagram.
 The true thought leader is equal parts influencer, key opinion leader, and subject matter expert.

-Here is a better definition of thought leadership, based on a survey of 480 marketers, conducted with Mantis Research and Survey Monkey.
+Here is a good definition of thought leadership, based on a survey of 480 marketers, conducted with Mantis Research and Survey Monkey.

 To be a thought leader, you must clearly communicate challenging new ideas, back them up with data and have a strong point of view.